VivereSV/NioShadowverseLogger/README.md

 If you have any feedback, feel free to message VLV#5047.

-## Oh shoot I misclicked and hit ctrl by accident
-Hitting ctrl by accident will not affect Nio.

-## Oh shoot I forgot to press it on the mulligan screen
-That just means that you won't be able to log this game.
-Sorry.

-## Oh shoot this time I forgot to press it on the result screen
-To avoid getting erroneous data, please exit the application by hitting alt (OSX) or esc (Windows)

-## Remembering to press 2 buttons per game is kind of hard, fully automatic when?
-When it's fully fleshed out, that's when.
-(I'm actually still working on it, if I can finish it in next few days I'll make it fully automatic.
-If I can't, I'll change this answer to some technobabble about why it can't be done and wait for some reddit guy to prove me wrong and give me the code)

 ## Wow man you're so cool how can I ever repay you
 [Pay me with real money](muh paypal)